 Does the term ‘alcohol addiction’ seem strange to you?
 If so, you are not alone.
 The proliferation of alcohol in almost every culture makes drinking a very normal thing.
 Nevertheless, that same proliferation of alcohol means there are plenty of people addicted to it; people whose addiction is not always recognised by themselves or others.

 In the UK alone an estimated 5.5% of the adult population is either addicted to alcohol already or well on the way to it.
 In simpler terms, among a gathering of 20 of your closest friends and family members, there will likely be at least one person struggling with alcohol addiction.
-That’s significant.
+So if you are struggling without alcohol then know you are never alone.

 The Internet age and new treatment options may give the impression that alcohol addiction is a relatively new phenomenon.
 But it’s not.
 Alcohol production and consumption goes back thousands of years to ancient cultures.
 Therefore, it is likely that alcohol addiction goes back that far is well.